idealabasu/idealab_jekyll_source/research-opportunitites.md

 Dr. Aukes has availability to serve on Barrett Thesis committees, *provided the student is willing to commit to submitting their work to a conference or journal at the end of their project.*

+For more information, see <https://barretthonors.asu.edu/academics/thesis-and-creative-project/>

 ### FURI

 The Fulton Undergraduate Research Initiative is a unique opportunity to get involved in research during your undergraduate experience.
 In general, planning for your application involves identifying a research topic of interest, speaking with Dr. Aukes to ensure it fits within the scope of the IDEAlab, and coming up with the deliverables required by the FURI program.  *Please see Dr. Aukes at the beginning of the semester in order to plan your FURI application.*

+For more information, see <https://furi.engineering.asu.edu/>

+### Nasa Space Grant

+For more information, see <https://nasa.asu.edu/node>

+### Grand Challenge Scholars Program (GCSP)

+For more information, see <https://gcsp.engineering.asu.edu/>